Excel VBA Worksheets

 Now we can refer this sheet by “WS1” name.

 Now it doesn’t matter whoever changes the name of the worksheet, still, our code refers to the same sheet as long as it is not changing the in the visual basic editor.

 Example #4 – Get the Count of Total Sheets in the Workbook

-A VBA worksheet is an object and we can use all the properties and methods associated with it.
+Worksheet is an object and we can use all the properties and methods associated with it.
 What do we do with worksheets?

 We insert worksheets, we rename worksheets, we delete worksheets and many other things we do with it.

 Enter the object “Worksheets” and put a dot to see all the options with them.